 Despite Brexit, GDPR will continue to apply to the UK.

 Under the legislation, Data Processors are for the first time legally bound to comply with data protection requirements and direct enforcement by regulatory authorities that previously applied only to Data Controllers.

 - Potential requirement for a Data Protection Officer (DPO)

-I’ll briefly explain the implications of each of these below:
+I’ll briefly explain the implications of each of these below (click to enlarge):

 Xtremepush can help with your GDPR Compliance requirements

 Here at Xtremepush data is right at the core of our business.
 We have developed a powerful platform which in itself addresses key GDPR compliance requirements, including a new module specifically for Customer Consent Management and Customer Data Management in the broader sense.

 - Enterprise Grade security controls (passed multiple bank security tests)

 - A Customer Consent module that enables real-time exclusion of Customer data across multiple channels, and an ability to manage Customer Consent not just at an individual level but also at a segment or group level if required.

 - The platform has an inbuilt Real-Time Auditing Capability to report on Consent and PII data protection components.